• GCSE/IGCSE Maths

 What I do when I am not tutoring

 I am currently a PhD student in the stats section at Imperial College London.
 When I am not tutoring I am either working on my research or enjoying London.
-As I just started my PhD this past October, I expect to be on the PhD program for another 3-4 years.
-My availability for tutoring is mainly during the weekdays.

 ''Went at a great pace that was nice to keep up with.
 Explained everything to a very deep level.''
 (Mother of A level student)